 *Children under 5 are free

-We accept PayPal or credit card only.
+We only accept credit card payment.
 No hand-delivered cash transactions.
 The money goes directly to cover the cost of ingredients for the host and to keep our nonprofit organization running.
-Everything about our organization and how we run is about building friendships, not business transactions so the price is intentionally fixed not to influence the guest and host dynamic.
+Everything about our organization and how we run is about building friendships, not business transactions so the price is intentionally fixed not to influence the dynamic between guest and host.
 We intend to keep the program affordable, sustainable, and always about sharing.